SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-05-ogham-harvard-square.md

 horizontal line?  _That_ is what triggered my background process.

 I stared at it for a bit, puzzled.
 (This is perfectly normal behavior in Harvard Square.)
-Then _another_ background process slapped me around and said "Oh!
-Oh!
+Then _another_ background process slapped me around and said "Ooh!
+Ooh!
 I know this one!"
+(Yes, it spoke in the voice of [Gunther Toody](https://en.wikipedia.org/wiki/Car_54,_Where_Are_You%3F).
+Yes, I am old.)

 Beginning around 300 - 400 CE in Ireland, there was a style of writing used for Old Irish and Pictish, called ["Ogham"](https://en.wikipedia.org/wiki/Ogham).
 The modern